msmandy94/videoWebapp/README.md

 4. click create Environment.
 5. now you can select the recently generated .war file and upload it;

-currently the application is hosted on http://mandy.us-east-2.elasticbeanstalk.com/LoginSuccess.jsp
+currently the application is hosted on: ...